Plenary Lecture and Roundtables

 First, the Roundtable engages with core meanings of equality; how differences formally recognised in ‘strands’ policies intersect and are woven into complex claim making.
 What are the implications of complex equality for advancing social justice?
 How is complex equality linked to basic human rights reasoning?
 (Anne Phillips).
 The Roundtable here refers both to the global ambition of the international social progress Panel (report 2017) and nationally targeted efforts such as the LSE commission on gender, inequality and power (report 2015).
 Both examples show the clear ambition of social scientists to seek actual remedies that might narrow disparities in resources, power and agency; on an independent basis addressing policy makers and social actors alike.
 What might be gained by such academic endeavours?

 Second, the Roundtable will assess research insights from international relations and comparative politics, engaging with literature on transnational politics, norm diffusion, and the study of social movements (Phillip Ayoub).
-Particular interest in how the transnational mobilization of marginalized peoples and international channels of visibility influence socio-legal change across states.
+Particular interest in how the transnational mobilization of marginalized people and international channels of visibility influence socio-legal change across states.

 Fourth, the Roundtable asks how different forms of opposition to gender equality can best be mapped, analysed and theorised (Mieke Verloo).
 What is the range of oppositional forms in Europe today and how do ‘European’ forms connect globally?
 How are different forms of opposition normatively evaluated by gender equality researchers?
 Again the Roundtable will thus ask how analysis might intertwine with agency.
 Aligning issues raised also in the former presentations: How should – could – researchers offer public advice on dealing with opposition to gender equality?
 To facilitate the general debate, the Roundtable will – finally – draw up a set of cross cutting reflections on tendencies in political and policy developments as well as on tensions, responsibilities and dilemmas in academic agency.